Idaho school shooting: Teacher who disarmed student felt like angel was guiding her, father says

 When Gneiting got close to the suspect, she "put her hand up on the girl’s arm and then just let her [hand] slide down her arm until it got to the gun," Turnblom added.

-"When she touched the gun, the girl let go of the gun and she took the gun and had her other arm around the girl already kind of hugging her.
-And so then the girl hugged her and then she started screaming just shoot me, just kill me try and kill me," Turnblom told Fox News.
-"And you know Krista was not one to do that so she just kept telling her things will be OK, we just need to settle down."
+"When she touched the gun, the girl let go of the gun and she took the gun and had her other arm around the girl already kind of hugging her," Turnblom told Fox News.

 SUPERINTENDENT: IDAHO SHOOTING THE ‘WORST NIGHTMARE A SCHOOL SYSTEM COULD FACE’